Seven Strategies To Help Prevent Anxiety Attacks

 • Physical illness

-While you can’t necessarily ensure an anxiety attack will not occur, you can reduce your stress levels and limit the severity of episodes.
+While you can’t necessarily stop a panic attack from happening, you can reduce your stress levels and limit the severity of episodes.
 Some of the following strategies can decrease the chances of an anxiety attack while others can help you address one when it arises.
 If you believe you’re living with panic disorder or another anxiety disorder, consider consulting with a healthcare professional who can help you determine how the below techniques may fit into a comprehensive treatment plan.

 1. Breathe deeply

 A common symptom of anxiety attacks is shortness of breath.
-Breathing exercises can help you not only normalize your breathing during an anxiety attack but also ease physical tension and quiet your mind.
-You can also practice deep breathing regularly to reduce your stress levels, which may decrease the odds of your experiencing a panic attack.
-Breathing exercises can help you become more aware of your natural breathing patterns and help you find your baseline in a moment of heightened anxiety.
+Breathing exercises can help you not only normalize your breathing during an anxiety attack but also ease muscle tension, lower your blood pressure, and quiet your mind.
+You can also practice deep breathing regularly to reduce your stress levels, which may decrease the odds of your experiencing future panic attacks.
+Breathing exercises can help you become more aware of your natural breathing patterns and help you find your baseline in a moment of concentrated anxiety.

 Common deep breathing exercises include:

-• Abdominal breathing or belly breathing, which focuses on shifting breath away from the chest (where we tend to engage in more shallow, rapid breathing) and toward the abdomen.
+• Abdominal breathing or belly breathing, which focuses on shifting breath away from the chest (where we tend to engage in more shallow, rapid breathing) and toward the abdomen (where we tend to take more efficient, deep breaths).

 • Pursed lip breathing, which involves relaxing your shoulder and neck muscles, inhaling slowly through your nose for two counts, then puckering your lips while exhaling slowly for four or more counts.

-• 4-7-8 breathing, which involves inhaling for a four-count, holding your breath for a seven count, and then breathing out for an eight-count.
+• 4-7-8 breathing, which involves taking a deep breath in for a four-count, holding your breath for a seven count, and then breathing out for an eight-count.

 2. Exercise regularly

 There is a strong link between physical activity and reduced stress.
-You can exploit that connection and reduce the risks of anxiety attacks by exercising regularly.
+By exercising regularly and exploiting that connection, you may be able to stop a panic attack from becoming a common occurence.
 Experts recommend engaging in 30 minutes of moderate to high-intensity exercise at least five days a week to reduce anxiety.

 3. Maintain a balanced diet

 In addition to regular, nourishing meals, your doctor may also recommend increasing your protein and fiber intake, steering clear of sweetened beverages, and incorporating more whole foods.
-Consider reflecting on your eating habits and note any foods or substances that may increase the likelihood of anxiety attacks.
-Caffeine, for instance, has been proven to exacerbate anxiety.
+Consider reflecting on your eating habits and note any foods or substances that may increase the frequency or severity of anxiety symptoms.
+Caffeine, for instance, can make the symptoms of panic attacks worse.

 4. Practice mindfulness